yeutterg/beautiful-flicker/README.md

 # Beautiful Flicker

-A set of tools to compute and display lighting flicker data.
+A set of Python tools to compute and display lighting flicker data.

 For example, it can plot a flicker waveform and display automatically-computed flicker metrics: